Explore Categories

 • The car has a GVWR of 3,000 pounds

 Hank can take a partial Section 179 tax deduction.
-Since his vehicle is used 50% for business purposes, his deduction will be limited.
-The light vehicle cap is $10,200 and he will be able to take advantage of 50% of that amount – or $5,100.
+Since his vehicle is used 66% for business purposes, his deduction will be limited.
+The light vehicle cap is $12,200, and he can take advantage of 66% of that amount – or $8,052.

 If your vehicle meets the requirements, a Section 179 tax deduction is an opportunity to reduce your tax burden.
 However, there are a few added limitations and rules to consider.